2 Samuel 14 — The king who could grant mercy to a stranger but not his own son

 Joab went to the king. summoned Absalom.
 And Absalom came before his father, bowed with his face to the ground — and the king kissed him.

 It should have been a beautiful moment. and son, finally reunited after years apart.
-But after everything that led here — the manipulation, the silence, the conditions, the fire — you're left wondering: was this , or just the absence of conflict?
+But after everything that led here — the manipulation, the silence, the conditions, the — you're left wondering: was this , or just the absence of conflict?
 Because there's a difference.
 And the chapters ahead will prove it.